Cherreads

 "I-I am okay, Mrs. Roost.
 I am just a little tired..."
 Tizmilly muttered with a vague blush on her cheeks.

 "You need a bath.
-Don't worry, Aunty had warmed the water for you."
+Don't worry, Aunty has warmed the water for you."

-I could only tilt my head, oblivious of why she suddenly became angry.
+I could only tilt my head, oblivious as to why she suddenly became angry.

-"Why do you always bring Tizmilly into Dungeon!?
-Which girl will be glad dating inside a monster-filled place?"
-My mother asked me while placing her hands on her waist in an intimidating pose.
+"Why do you always bring Tizmilly into Dungeons!?
+Which girl will be glad dating inside a monster-filled place?" my mother asked me while placing her hands on her waist in an intimidating pose.

 "Don't worry, Tizmilly is strong.
 And we were not dating..."
 I answered, looking at Tizmilly to seek her help, and Tizmilly nodded in response.

-"Even if that is so, can you say that Tizmilly enjoy her time while you two were inside?
+"Even if that is so, can you say that Tizmilly enjoyed her time while you two were inside?
 Huh?"

-Only after Tizmilly herself told my mother that it was her who wanted to become stronger and joined me that my Mother calmed down.
-She seemed to recall about the boiling soup in the kitchen after that.
-My Mother rushed back to take the pot off the stove and turned off the switch of the stove.
+Only after Tizmilly herself told my mother that it was her who wanted to become stronger and joined me did my mother calm down.
+She seemed to recall the boiling soup in the kitchen after that.
+My mother rushed back to take the pot off the stove and turned off the switch of the stove.

-I let Tizmilly take a bath first as I went to help my mother setting up the dining table.
+I let Tizmilly take a bath first as I went to help my mother set up the dining table.
 Once Tizmilly finished, it was my chance.
 Then, it was our dinner time.

-The dishes couldn't be called luxurious whatsoever, but it was warm, and that was what important.
+The dishes couldn't be called luxurious whatsoever, but they were warm, and that was what mattered.
+Steam curled from the bowls, and the bread crust cracked softly when torn.

 "Mom's cooking is always incredible!"
-I praised as stuffed the bread into my bowl of soup.
+I praised as I dunked the bread into my bowl of soup.

-"Haha, of course!"
-She replied as messing with my hair.
+"Haha, of course!" she replied as she messed with my hair, ruffling it like I was still ten.

 I could feel eyes filled with longing watching me.
 And it was Tizmilly, as expected.
+She sat stiffly, unsure.
 My mother also noticed it, as she came closer to her and started to mess her hair up as well.

-I laughed watching them and ignored Tizmilly when she pleading me to help her getting my Mother off her.
-After all, I couldn't defeat my Mother.
+I laughed watching them and ignored Tizmilly when she pleaded for me to help her get my mother off her.
+After all, I couldn't defeat my mother.
+No one could.

-We continued to slowly digging our dinner until we finished all the soup.
+We continued to slowly work through our dinner until we finished all the soup.
 And, surprisingly, it was Tizmilly who ate the most.
-She could only cover her red face with her palms as my mother teasing her about how she would become a big woman if she continued her current appetite.
+She could only cover her red face with her palms as my mother teased her about how she would become a big woman if she continued her current appetite.

 She ate five bowls and 8 pieces of bread, so actually, maybe she might really become one.
-I laughed at the idea.
+I laughed at the idea, earning a glare from Tizmilly that had no heat in it.

 We washed the utensils together at the sink and let my mother rest at the living room, before the fireplace.
-As I rubbed a spoon with the sponge, I turned at my left and saw through the small window that the snow was already started to fill the world outside.
+The crackling logs cast flickering shadows across the walls.
+As I rubbed a spoon with the sponge, I turned to my left and saw through the small window that the snow had already started to fill the world outside.
+Fat flakes, silent and steady.
 Naturally, it brought me to think about the Academy.

 She also looked at the snow.
-And maybe even thinking about the same thing as I am.
+And maybe even thinking about the same thing as I was.
+Her reflection in the glass looked small.

 I nodded before opening my mouth.

 "Yes.
 After the festival, what about hiring more maids?
-We will not be able to go to restaurant everyday once we're back at the Academy, and it will be too much if we just leave my Mother and the girls managing it."
+We will not be able to go to the restaurant every day once we're back at the Academy, and it will be too much if we just leave my mother and the girls managing it.
+They'll be swamped."

 Tizmilly slowly nodded her head.